5jt/dyalog-cookbook/manuscript/01-Introduction.md

 * A good understanding of SALT, Dyalog’s built-in code-management system that allows you to load and save scripts either automatically in the background or at will.

 * Internet access.
 Not necessarily all the time, but probably most of the time.
-Not only because it gives you access to the [APL wiki](http://aplwiki.com) and the Dyalog forum (see below) but mainly for accessing the APLTree tools and this book’s web site: <https://cookbook.dyalog.com>.
+Not only because it gives you access to the [APL wiki](http://aplwiki.com) and the Dyalog forum (see below) but mainly for accessing the APLTree tools and this book’s website: <https://cookbook.dyalog.com>.

   However, we have also tried to write the book so that you can just read it – if that works better for you.